The Real Benefits of Long-Term Investments: Why Patience Pays Off

 While the storms are volatile and scary, they last but a short time.
 If a boater is properly anchored, they will be safe.
 If a boater is prepared for the volatile storms, there is no damage to life or property.

 Financial storms, such as stock market downturns, are likewise frightening but they too last but a short time.
 The experienced, anchored investor is prepared for the frequent, volatile gyrations equities give us.
 The unprepared and emotionally driven investor turns a temporary volatile financial storm into a permanent loss by panicking and selling equities at a loss.
 Remember, volatility itself does not lead to losses in the equities market.
 Rather, it’s the emotional reaction to volatility that ultimately leads investors to lose money in the stock market.
 In the world of investing, the anchor is having a plan.
-Having a plan to follow in times of market turmoil reinforces discipline and self-control to the prepared investor.
+Having a plan to follow in times of market turmoil reinforces discipline and self-control in the prepared investor.

-So now that we know what risk isn’t, let’s answer the question, ‘what is risk’?
+So now that we know what risk isn’t, let’s answer the question, ‘What is risk’?

 What is risk?